 - Unlike hotels, houses can be located in parts of town with names a foreigner doesn’t recognise.
 When describing your area, answer the questions that the person in front of you is likely to have: is is safe?
 What kind of people live there (young families, students, other)?
 How near/far is it from tourist attractions, what are the connections like?
 Do you need a car?

-- On homeexchange.com you can specify preferred destinations but also leave the door open to unsolicited offers ticking the ‘open to any destinations’ option.
+- On most websites you can specify preferred destinations but also leave the door open to unsolicited offers ticking the ‘open to any destinations’ option.
 This is a good one to tick, but I highly recommend giving some idea of your ideal holiday to avoid wasting people’s time: unless you are really open to going anywhere in the world, even just specifying a continent or a type of holidays can act as a filter and ensure you only get offers you might be interested in.

-How to choose a home exchange partner
+How to choose the perfect home exchange partner

 On the home exchange / swap website, you select your destination, additional filters if applicable (I always specify I want a house suitable for children and non-smoking, for instance) and you are given a list of potential partners.

 One you have this shortlist, you can dig into in and select even more precisely who you’d like to exchange with: we usually start first with people who have kids a similar age as ours and who seem to have a home somehow similar to the one we offer.